yeonsoochung/olist/README.md

 - ordered_sellers_view: same data as reviewed_sellers_view.
 I created this view to make it have a direct one-to-many relationship with orders_view.
 I chose to model my data as such to make some of my visualizations render.
 - calendars_view: generated a series of dates from 2016-01-01 to 2018-12-31 to create a dates view for my data model and dashboard.

+SQL skills applied in olist_scipt.sql:
+- View creations
+- Inner and left joins
+- Aggregate group by & having; and order by function
+- Common Table Expressions (CTE's)
+- Window function
+- Created series of dates

-After loading my views into PBI and modeling the data, below is the resulting data schema.
+Below is my data schema after loading the views into PBI and modeling the data.

 ![image](https://github.com/yeonsoochung/olist/assets/90481059/67d19f3b-dd77-41e3-bfa8-be44db74306b)